RVD-Hpα

+VD-Hpα

 In contrast to RVD-Hpα which produces antagonist or inverse agonist activity at CB_{1} under most conditions but acts as an agonist at CB_{2}, the shorter 11-amino acid peptide fragment VD-Hpα produces agonist effects at CB_{1} but has little or no activity at CB_{2}, producing centrally mediated analgesic effects, hypothermia and increased sleep in animal studies through activation of the CB_{1} receptor.
 Hybrid peptides combining VD-Hpα with peptide agonists for neuropeptide VF and opioid receptors have also been developed to produce dual acting compounds.